sgtojd/Dim-and-Small-Vehicle-Dataset/README.md

 ~~~

 ## Contact
-If you have any the problem or feedback in using CORS-ADD, please contact
+If you have any the problem or feedback in using DSVD, please contact

 Tianjun Shi at **shitianjun@stu.hit.edu.cn**.